JonJWong/simfile-sidekick/README.md

 - [ ] Admin tools to add/remove packs from within Discord
 - [ ] Investigate if switching to msdparser is worthwhile
 - [ ] Review pattern analysis and mono calculation
+- [ ] Add option/logic to treat 16ths as break if runs are 24ths/32nds